Frequently Asked Questions

 Where is Family Spirit being replicated?

-Family Spirit is now in 19 states, serving over 113 reservation-, rural-, and urban-based communities.
+Family Spirit is now in 19 states, serving 120 reservation-, rural-, and urban-based communities.
 Replication efforts are scheduled throughout the year.

 How much does it cost to bring Family Spirit to my community?